10-Q 1 star_10q.htm FORM 10-Q star_10q.htm

 Total comprehensive loss

-Less: Comprehensive income attributable to noncontrolling interests
+Less: Comprehensive loss attributable to noncontrolling interests

 Net comprehensive loss attributed to stockholders of Starguide Group, Inc.